Australian Medical Sheepskin: AS4480.1

 Medical Sheepskins have been used in Australia since the 1950's.
 Those used extensively in Hospitals and Nursing Homes were very effective.
 However, washing often created a problem..the leather backing shrank and went hard.
 This hardening created more problems than benefits for the user and as a result, they went out of use.

 Leather hardening and other problems were resolved with the introduction of the: " Australian Medical Sheepskin AS 4480.1 1998".
 The new green Australian Medical Sheepskin was developed by scientists et al at CSIRO ( Commonwealth Scientific & Industrial Research Organisation)..the leading research institute in Australia.
 Under the leadership of Dr Ken Montgomery, the Australian Standard AS 4480.1 was developed.

-This Standard prescribed specifications for the wool and leather backing.
+The new Australian Standard, known as AS4480.1 , prescribed specifications for the wool and leather backing.

-- Wool specifications:
+- Wool Specifications:

 - fiber diameter from 26 - 34 microns